 That’s our ‘no bake’ menu.
 It’s still a ton of variety, but none of it requires an oven!
 Christmas is saved. 🙂

-I basically took our family’s favorite No Bake Peanut Butter Pie and swapped out peanut butter for cookie butter.
+I basically took our family’s favorite No Bake Peanut Butter Pie recipe and swapped out peanut butter for cookie butter.
 And then I swapped out a graham cracker or shortbread crust for crushed Biscoff cookies!
-Oh my gawwwwd, is it good.
-The filling is creamy and fluffy, but rich, and strong with cookie butter flavor.
-The Biscoff cookie crumb crust is sweet, cinnamony, and buttery.
-It’s crunchy and perfect, and lovely in contrast with the creamy, rich filling.
-If you ever want just that crust, it’s here: Biscoff Crust. 🙂
+Oh my gawwwwd, Biscoff Crust is sooo good.

 It’s the easiest dessert, and it is a crowd-pleaser, guaranteed.
 For something simple and last minute, you cannot go wrong with this Cookie Butter Cheesecake with Biscoff Crust!